 However, organizations that get B2B email marketing wrong will find it difficult to achieve this level of success and ROI.
 With an estimated 125 billion business emails being sent every day, it can be challenging to capture and keep the attention of busy professionals, so it’s essential to make sure that the emails you send stand out from all the others in their inboxes.

+According to a recent study by Statista, the global e-mail marketing market was valued at 7.5 billion U.S. dollars and the source projected that the figure would increase to 17.9 billion by 2027.
+That being said, it’s clear B2B brands can’t afford to miss out on the opportunities presented by email marketing.
 To help you craft the kind of emails that break through the B2B marketing email clutter, here’s our curated list of 50 winning examples to help inspire your campaigns.

 1. Buffer’s Welcome Email